MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/nfc/nfc-class-extension-quickstart.md

     ```

 12. Set the NFC CX device configuration.

-    This includes providing the [`EvtNfcCxWriteNciPacket`](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/nfccx/nc-nfccx-evt_nfc_cx_write_nci_packet) callback function.
+The device configuration includes providing the [`EvtNfcCxWriteNciPacket`](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/nfccx/nc-nfccx-evt_nfc_cx_write_nci_packet) callback function.
 This callback receives the NCI packets from the NFC CX driver that the client driver should forward to the NFC Controller.

     ```cpp
         // Create the NfcCx config.